ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>My Honor Magic7 Pro review!</blockquote>

-<h3>3. 🚀 Introducing Mirai — A Server Driven UI framework for Flutter - <a href="https://medium.com/flutter-uae/introducing-mirai-a-server-driven-ui-framework-for-flutter-d020fd0c387d" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. 🚀 Introducing Mirai — A Server Driven UI framework for Flutter - <a href="https://medium.com/buildmirai/introducing-mirai-a-server-driven-ui-framework-for-flutter-d020fd0c387d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Flutter UAE`**
+✍️ **posted by `BuildMirai`**

 <blockquote>Build dynamic UIs and push app updates in seconds with JSON</blockquote>

 <h3>4.
-How to Create a Reusable Premium Watermark in Jetpack Compose - <a href="https://medium.com/@kappdev/how-to-create-a-reusable-premium-watermark-in-jetpack-compose-83d79e9ce7c3" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Draw a Vertical Dotted Line in XML in Android - <a href="https://medium.com/@sandeepkella23/how-to-draw-a-vertical-dotted-line-in-xml-in-android-e987ef56b292" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kappdev`**
+✍️ **posted by `Sandeep Kella`**

-<blockquote>Welcome everybody 👋 In this article, we’ll explore how to create a nice, customizable, and reusable Premium Watermark using Jetpack…</blockquote>
+<blockquote>In Android development, a vertical dotted line is often used to enhance the UI by visually separating elements.
+While creating a vertical…</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>